-Credit unions are co-operative, not-for-profit financial institutions organized to promote thrift, provide economical loans, and increase members' financial well-being.
+Credit unions are co-operative, not-for-profit financial institutions organized to promote saving, provide economical loans and increase members' financial well-being.
 Credit unions are member-owned, and the members control the credit union through an elected Board of Directors.

-Cascade Federal Credit Union (Cascade FCU, CFCU) is federally chartered, which is why "federal" is part of our name.
+Cascade Federal Credit Union (Cascade FCU) is federally chartered, which is why "federal" is part of our name.
 For your security, we are regulated and examined by the federal government, and your deposits are insured up to $250,000 by the NCUA, an agency of the U.S. government.

 More About Cascade Federal Credit Union